-As mentioned before, another way to determine the stellar halo is through the circularity parameter of the stellar particles.
+As mentioned earlier in this work, another way to determine the stellar halo is through the circularity parameter of the stellar particles.
 This parameter is defined as $\epsilon$ = $J_Z/J(E)$ \citep{Abadi2003}, where $J_Z$ is the angular momentum around the disc symmetry axis and $J(E)$ the maximum specific angular momentum possible at the same specific binding energy (E).
-If the value of $\epsilon$ satisfies that $|\epsilon| > 0.7$ for a given particle, we can assume that it belongs to the disc because it has an orbit close to circular and thus the angular momentum of the particle's orbit aligns with the angular momentum of the galaxy; otherwise, if $|\epsilon| < 0.7$, the particle belongs to a spheroidal component, either to the bulge or to the stellar halo.
-We bear in mind that this threshold in $\epsilon$ is quite arbitrary, so there might be some stellar particles with $|\epsilon|$ below $0.7$ that could belong to some kind of disc-like component.
-This parameter is useful when working with MW-like galaxies but it is not practical in this work since our sample of low-mass galaxies does not always present very well-defined discs.
-Nonetheless, we did compute $\epsilon$ to check if our definition of the stellar halo based on a spatial cut made a similar selection of particles to the one that would be made with this parameter in the cases where we have a disc.
-We found no significant difference in the results obtained with both selection methods: the percentage of particles with $|\epsilon| > 0.7$ belonging to our spatially selected stellar halo is less than $10\%$ for the majority of the galaxies in our sample, with only $5$ of them having a percentage higher than $10\%$ but lower than $\sim 20\%$.
-For this reason, we conclude that our definition for the stellar halo is robust and does not differ much from the one based on the particles' circularity when the galaxy has a well-defined disc.
+This parameter is useful to discriminate between disc particles from the stellar halo ones when working with MW-like galaxies but it is not practical in this work since our sample of low-mass galaxies does not always present very well-defined discs.
+Nonetheless, we defined the stellar halo based on $\epsilon$ and we found no significant differences in the results obtained with both selection methods.
+The percentage of particles with $|\epsilon| > 0.7$ belonging to our spatially selected stellar halo is less than $10\%$ for the majority of the galaxies in our sample, with only five of them having a percentage higher than $10\%$ but lower than $\sim 20\%$.
+Thus, we conclude that our spatial definition for the stellar halo is robust and does not differ much from the one based on the particles' circularity when the galaxy has a well-defined disc.
 Moreover, a spatially selected region allows for a more straightforward comparison with observational results.